OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

 .. warning::

-        OpenMDAO 1.x is in an ALPHA state.
-The version that you are installing is under active development, and as such may be broken from time to time.
-        Therefore, OpenMDAO 1.0 Alpha should be used at your own risk!
+        OpenMDAO 1.7.x is in an ALPHA state.
+The version that you are installing is no longer under active development.
+OpenMDAO 1.7.x Alpha should be used at your own risk!

 =====
 Intro